Head back to school with an art project that inspires :: we’re painting our Words of the Year!

 Download all the resources for just $8.99

 The ebook, along with all the additional resources, is available for only US$8.99, and you can download it here.
+Or, you can save money by buying this book as part of our premium bundle: see below for details.

 The ebook includes contributions from some of my favourite preschool bloggers, including Deborah from Teach Preschool, Allison from No Time For Flash Cards, Kristina from Toddler Approved, Jackie from Happy Hooligans, along with a super group of other authors who all specialise in creative, playful education.